 Going through procedures and tests to help diagnose cancer can be a challenging time for both a child and the family.
 Understandably, some parents can become anxious about what the test may mean for their child and how their child will cope.

 Health professional’s doing the tests will work with the child and parents to reduce any discomfort, pain or fear.
 Parents play a significant role in helping make this happen.
 In addition to professional play therapists and procedural clinicians, reassurance, cuddles and distractions can go a long way to help a child promote their own natural coping strategies.
-There is a 10 minute information DVD entitled Procedural Pain Management you can access on the Paediatric Integrated Cancer Service website.
+There is a 10 minute information video entitled Procedural Pain Management you can access on the Paediatric Integrated Cancer Service website.

 The Royal Children’s Hospital Melbourne website also has some very helpful information for parents and patients about coping during any tests or minor procedures they may need before and after their cancer diagnosis.

 Call an experienced Cancer Council nurse on 13 11 20 for more information.

 Information reviewed by: Cancer Council Victoria with assistance from The Paediatric Integrated Cancer Service (PICS), parents and staff from the Oncology units at both The Royal Children’s Hospital, Melbourne & Monash Children's, Monash Health, Melbourne and ONTrac, Peter Mac Victorian Adolescent and Young Adult (AYA) Cancer Service.